ConnieML/connieRTC-flex/docs/docs/developers/building/feature-management/channels/voice/voicemail/email-providers/mailgun-setup.md

 - ✅ Studio Flow with email integration
 - ✅ All required serverless functions

+:::info Correct Terminology
+In the Studio Flow Send to Flex widget, the field is called **"Hold Music TwiML URL"** (NOT "Wait URL").
+This URL handles the caller experience while waiting in queue.

 ### Connect to Phone Number

 1. Twilio Console → **Phone Numbers** → **Active Numbers**